 headed south to an unanounced destination in the southern hemisphere.

-It was to have joined the fleet being assembled to defend Singapore
+She was to have joined the fleet being assembled to defend Singapore

 against the Japanese but detonated a mine

-of the coast of South Africa and
+of the coast of South Africa on 15 May and

 under repair.
 These months were a happy interlude for its crew - many